Evaastro/HR_diagram/README.md

 # Hertzsprung-Russell diagram

-This repository contains code allowing reproducibility of a observational Hertzsprung-Russell diagram (HR diagram) using the data of Gaia data release 2.
+This repository contains code allowing reproducibility of a observational Hertzsprung-Russell diagram (HR diagram) using the data of Gaia data release 2 (DR2).
-You can also use the code to place a star on this HR diagram with the position of the star in equatorial coordinated.
+You can also use the code to place a star (Gaia DR3) on this HR diagram with the position of the star in equatorial coordinated.

 # Gaia query

-You need to do a Gaia query on https://gea.esac.esa.int/archive/ to get results_gaia.csv file.
+You need to do a Gaia query on [Gaia archive](https://gea.esac.esa.int/archive/) to construct results_gaia.csv file.
 ```
 SELECT TOP 1000000
 parallax, bp_rp, phot_g_mean_mag,phot_bp_mean_mag,phot_rp_mean_mag,a_g_val, ra, dec